-Criteria JORC Code explanation Commentary Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. at a rate of 1 in 10.
-The level of accuracy and precision of the assay determination is considered to be sufficient to form the basis for the resource estimation and is reflected in the Resource classification.
-The lab QAQC protocols used for the RC drill samples included the insertion of a duplicate sample at an incidence of 1 in 20, one of three types of CRM's at an incidence of 1 in 10.
+Criteria JORC Code explanation Commentary laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. determination is considered to be sufficient to form the basis for the resource estimation and is reflected in the Resource classification.
+The lab QAQC protocols used for the RC drill samples included the insertion of a duplicate sample at an incidence of 1 in 20, one of three types of CRM's at an incidence of 1 in 10, and repeats at an incidence of 1 in 10.
 No hand held analytical instruments were used in the field.
 QAQC data is assessed on import into the database and reported yearly.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 Some twinned holes were originally drilled, but there are no twins available for the current Li2O assays.
 Primary data was made available in a validated access database that had been previously used for a JORC 2012 compliant MRE.
 Significant intersections not verified.
 Sample data is stored using a customised access database using semi-automated or automated data entry.
 Hard copies of primary data stay in the field during the exploration campaign.
 To be brought back to the Perth office post campaign for storage.
 No adjustments were made to the assay data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 All data used in the estimation was in MGA94; elevation is standardised to AHD.
 Historic collar locations were surveyed by a real-time differential GPS which achieves an accuracy of ± 0.01m.
 All down-hole survey data was converted to Wodgina Mine Grid and corrected for magnetic declination.
 For the 2010 and 2012 RC drilling, all except for a few collapsed holes were gyro surveyed to compare the data.
-Gyro-derived data was recorded at the surface and 5m intervals downhole to the end of the hole.
-Ultimately, the gyrosurveyed data was accepted as the most-accurate of the down-hole surveys and this data was adopted into the database to project the drill hole strings.
-For earlier (pre-2008) RC drilling programs downhole surveying took place using a single shot Eastman down-hole camera, equipped with a "high-dip" compass for all vertical holes.
+Gyro-derived data was recorded at the surface and 5m intervals down-hole to the end of the hole.
+Ultimately, the gyro-surveyed data was accepted as the most-accurate of the down-hole surveys and this data was adopted into the database to project the drill hole strings.
+For earlier (pre-2008) RC drilling programs down-hole surveying took place using a single shot Eastman down-hole camera, equipped with a "high-dip" compass for all vertical holes.
 For diamond holes survey shots were taken every 20m and at the end of hole.
 The RC holes had camera shots taken at either 40m or 50m intervals, as well as the end of hole.
 All camera shots were taken inside the 6m stainless steel starter rod.
 Collar positions were recorded using a hand held GPS.
 Post-drilling collar positions were recorded using a Differential GPS.
 The majority of holes were drilled vertically with approximately 10 drilled at -60°.
 The grid system is MGA Zone 51 (GDA94) for horizontal data and AHD (based on AusGeoid09) for vertical data.
 Topographic control is from Digital Elevation Contours (DEM) 2016 based on 1m contour data.